easybuilders/easybuild-docs/docs/cray-support.md

-# EasyBuild on Cray {: #cray_support }
+# SimpleBuild on Cray {: #cray_support }

-As of EasyBuild v2.7.0, the support for using EasyBuild on Cray systems is considered stable.
+As of SimpleBuild v2.7.0, the support for using SimpleBuild on Cray systems is considered stable.
 Tt enables building/installing software using the `PrgEnv` modules provided by Cray.
 This page provides an overview of the current status.